stefanspringer1/Pipeline/README.md

 There is currently still a problem with the `@Step` macro on Windows.

-As long as this problem exists, you cannot use the `@Step` macro in Windows.
+As long as this problem exists, you cannot use the `@Step` macro on Windows.
 Instead, you must embed the body of a step function in the following code:

 ```swift
 execution.effectuate(checking: StepID(crossModuleFileDesignation: #file, functionSignature: #function)) {